manwar/theweeklychallenge/content/blog/review-challenge-093.md

     }
 ```

 It sound computationally complex but Dave employs several large optimizations to prune the potential search tree rather radically.
-Here is one example of such a pruning.
-If we find a single 3-set of points, then the total is at least 3.
-We can immediately stop searching further and start looking at 4-sets of points.
+Here is one example of such a pruning: if we find a single 3-set of points, then the total is at least 3, and so we can immediately stop searching further within that group and start looking at 4-sets of points.

 ```perl
     # we test every subset, and if we fine a positive, that